opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 To avoid overfitting, you hide some of your judgement lists from the training process.
 You then use these to test your model.
 This side data set is known as the "test set."
-When evaluating models you'll hear about statistics such as "test NDCG" vs "training NDCG."
+When evaluating models you'll hear about statistics such as "test NDCG" compared to "training NDCG."
 The former reflects how your model will perform against scenarios it hasn't seen before.
 You hope as you train, your test search quality metrics continue to reflect high quality search.
 Further: after you deploy a model,